tingtron/hiring-engineers/blog/blog.md

     $ echo -n "custom_metric:20|g|#shell" >/dev/udp/localhost/8125
 ```

-Note: this is similar to using Datadog agent API, as in Python,
+Note: This is similar to using Datadog agent API, as in Python,
 except, here we are sending a message directly to a local UDP server.

 This approach of sending to a UDP server is used by many community